Military Tuition Grants

 St. Mary’s University Incentive

-As part of the University’s support for Army ROTC, the Executive Council has authorized Army ROTC scholarship winners to receive university-funded grants equal to the cost of room and board at St. Mary’s.
+As part of the University’s support for Army ROTC, the Executive Council has authorized Army ROTC scholarship winners to receive university-funded grants equal to the cost of room and board at selective St. Mary’s Residence Halls.
 No other university’s incentive package comes close to matching the support that St. Mary’s shows to its corps of cadets.
-In addition, the St. Mary’s ROTC department has incentive-based awards for cadets that excel in academics, the Army Physical Fitness Test (APFT) and other activities associated with ROTC.
+Please call or email ROTC for these selective Residence Hall listings.

 Incentives to ROTC Scholarship Winners

 If you receive an ROTC Scholarship, the scholarship will cover:

 - All tuition and fees